Bergsträßer Anzeiger on January 4, 2010

-The property is located on a hill on the European long-distance hiking trail No. 8 near an old tunnel of the former marble factory.
+The property is located on a hill on the European long-distance path E8 near an old tunnel of a former marble factory.
 Since the area is located in a landscape preserve, the association must coordinate with the nature conservation authority in the course of further planning.
 However, Zieringer does not fear official stumbling blocks in this regard: the Peace Monument preserves a part of the characteristic cultural landscape, the form and design blend in harmoniously with local conditions, according to the chairman, who speaks of a gentle tourism in this context.
 Rather than an intervention in nature, an aesthetic transformation takes place within the existing landscape.

 The construction period should last around three years.
 Completion is expected at the end of 2012 at the earliest.
 "It takes us so long to get enough of the rare stones delivered" explains the chairman.
 For the circular monument with a diameter of 26 meters, Odenwälder Quartz is provided, which must be transported from the quarry on Borstein (Lautertal) on the area.
 It is planned to set eleven of the big natural stones every year, in total there are 33 natural stones that have to be placed.